Moisture Frequently Asked Questions

 In extreme cases, replace the air tube with a 1/4″ to 3/8″ copper water pipe coiled around the portion of the sensor inside the bin and run water through it.
 The ceramic faceplate can reach 100 deg.
 C. continuously but above this temperature the silicone sealant will deteriorate.

 These techniques will allow operation in steam heated aggregate bins and in hot foundry sand, plus many other applications.
 Call for more details or download application note.

 Hot materials require special installation precautions.
 Call us.

 The simplest way is to use a separate digital display for each sensor.
 The panel-mount sensor is suitable for installation in a small cabinet or large control panel.
-Alternatively, a single display can be used for many sensors with a rotary switch which selects one bin at a time.
-If a computer display is desired, the RS485 conection can easily connect all the sensors together, into a single serial port on the computer or PLC, but you need to develop some simple software to use it.
+Alternatively, you can use a single display for many sensors, with a rotary switch to select one bin at a time.
+If you need a computer display, the RS485 connection can easily connect many sensors together, into a single serial port on the computer or PLC.
+In this case, you need to develop some simple software to use it.
 Alternatively the calibration and monitoring software can read all the sensors continuously.
 Call us for advice if you need something a little different.

 Whichever way you want to do it, it is simple.
 Call us for details.

 The AquaSense can be calibrated for many different materials.
 These calibrations are stored in the sensor’s memory and can be retrieved through the digital RS232/RS485 connection.